January 12 // Houseplants

 Thousands of Tiny Houseplants

-Tiny houseplants are undeniably cute.
-Just show any plant parent a four-inch-tall bamboo palm and watch what happens – the cooing, the cuddling, the “Aww!
+Show any plant parent a four-inch-tall bamboo palm and watch what happens – “Aww!
 Look at him!”
-Frankly, it’s a little embarrassing – especially if you’re the one doing the cooing.
-But it’s totally understandable.
+But this adoring reaction is totally understandable.
 Baby plants are the cutest.
-And with so many varieties to love and so many ways to enjoy them, we get it – we can’t get enough of them either.
+And with so many varieties to love and so many ways to enjoy them, we can’t get enough of them either.

 Our Baby Houseplants